 2. Don’t bring up the past

-Chances are that by now you know a lot about your partner, even some unpleasant events of their past.
+Chances are that by now you know a lot about your partner, including some unpleasant experiences of their past.
 Do not use them as a weapon to win an argument.
-They will never feel comfortable with you again, and will always remain fearful that they have shared too much with you.
+They will never feel comfortable with you again and will always remain fearful that they have shared too much with you.

 They have shown immense trust by confiding in you, don’t break it by bringing up hurtful memories during times of stress or otherwise.
 Doing so will not only leave a deep scar on their mind but will also weaken the relationship.